born-to-be-mad/java/algorithms/README.md

 * Arrays allow fast reads
 * Linked lists allow fast inserts and deletes

+## Queue and Stack
+The _queue_ is called a FIFO data structure: First In, First Out.
+In contrast, a _stack_ is a LIFO data structure: Last In, First Out.

 ## How does Divide&Conquer(D&C) approach work?
 D&C works by breaking a problem down into smaller and smaller